How It Started

 How It Works

 The Hug-a-Bear program is a very important part of Summit Seniors’ commitment to community outreach and volunteer work.
 Our network of volunteers and partners are responsible for purchasing, packaging and distributing teddy bears to children who are sick, injured or coping with trauma.
-We work with hospital emergency units, ambulance services and flight for life teams to reach those facing even the most extreme situations.
+We work with hospital emergency units, ambulance services, police departments and flight for life teams to reach those facing even the most extreme situations.

 Other Ways Hug-A-Bear Helps